SolidOS/solidos/README.md

 ### SolidOS first time setup of code

 Make sure you have the needed environment: [nvm for SolidOS](https://github.com/solid/solidos/wiki/FAQs#setting-up-nvm-to-develop-for-solidos), npm, node.
-If you have problems with node versions on the Apple M1 chip, in the [FAQ](https://github.com/solid/solidos/wiki/FAQs#how-to-run-solidos-on-apple-m1-chip-160921) you can find a solution.
+If you have problems with node versions on the Apple M1 chip, in the [Troubleshooting SolidOS](https://github.com/solid/solidos/wiki/Troubleshooting-SolidOS) you can find a solution.

 ```
 git clone https://github.com/solid/solidos